-A second-semester course that prepares students for the many career opportunities available to them as students and graduates.
+A second-semester course that prepares students for the 109 many career opportunities available to them as students and graduates.
 Topics covered include résumé preparation, networking and interviewing skills, industry news, internships and various other job search techniques.

-CDE117 - ENGINEERING GRAPHICS WITH COMPUTER-AIDED DESIGN/SOLID EDGE - 3 credits
+CDE117 - ENGINEERING GRAPHICS WITH COMPUTER-AIDED DESIGN I - 3 credits

-The goal of this course is to provide an introduction to engineering graphics and computer-aided design.
+The goal of this course is to provide an introduction to engineering graphics and computer-aided design with engineering standards.
 This is accomplished by examining the role of the computer in the present design process.

-Topics include computer graphics, computer aideddesign and drafting (CAD) and computer-aided engineering, orthographic projection dimensioning, auxiliary and section views and geometric construction.
-Prerequisite: ILT101
+Topics include computer graphics, computer aided-design and drafting (CAD) geometric construction, orthographic projection dimensioning, section and auxiliary views, dimensioning, developing detailed drawings, 3D modeling and introduction to assembly drawings.